nnichols/nnichols.github.io/_posts/2019-01-04-friends-with-benefits.markdown

 **"ARE YOU LITTLE BOYS BEING NAUGHTY?"**

 Frightened, the two Darklings try to dart away.
-The tall man casts *Eldritch Blast* and knocks the wind out of one of his foes, and yells, "Keep one safe so we can find out whose been naughty and nice!"
+The tall man casts *Eldritch Blast* and knocks the wind out of one of his foes, and yells, "Keep one safe so we can find out who's been naughty and nice!"
 The tiefling chases after him as he tries to escape, and hefts him off the ground.
 Krug hefts 6 into the tent, and 6 attempts to tackle the other darkling.
 After seeing his half-orc brother in arms fall flat on his face, Krug roars and flies into a rage.